Third Eye Meaning & Symbolism

 There was no guessing and no struggle.
 The image simply appeared.
 When I tried to send the images to her, the success rate was very low.
 Perhaps I was a good receiver but not a good sender.
 Or maybe she was a great sender and not a good receiver.

 Prophetic dreams are also associated with the third eye.
 Prophetic dreams appear throughout history, especially in the context of spiritual texts such as the Bible.
 Many kings and rulers depended on those who had visions or dreams and those could interpret them to help them make significant decisions.

-Years later I tried another experiment.
-I was pregnant with my daughter and was taking breaks from work regularly to get a snack.
+I also tried an experiment when I was pregnant with my daughter.
+I was taking breaks from work regularly to get a snack.
 I’ve never been patient with all the time that it takes to eat enough food to keep body and soul together.
 Now I was eating for two!